jayvishwakarma0/Wanderlust-Project/Readme.md

 # Wanderlust Project

-Features:
+## Overview

+Wanderlust is a full-stack web application designed for travelers to find and book accommodations with ease.
+Users can create detailed listings and profiles, while travelers can search, review, and book properties.

+## Features

-1. Create profiles and Detailed listings with descriptions, photos, and availability.
+- Create profiles and listings with descriptions, photos, and availability.
-2. Filters by location, price, property type.
+- Filter properties by location, price, and type.
-3. Travelers can rate and review properties and hosts.
+- Review and rate hosts and properties.
-4. Alerts for booking requests, confirmations, and messages.
+- Receive alerts for booking requests, confirmations, and messages.

+## Tech Stack

+- **Frontend**: EJS, CSS
+- **Backend**: Node.js, Express.js
+- **Database**: MongoDB